 Lakeland does a special polish for worktops which gets plenty of five-star reviews.
 Worktop Wonder can be used on laminate, stone and stainless steel surfaces – and creates a water and fingerprint repelling film, meaning that splashes bead rather than puddle, making them easier to clean up.

 3. Fake it

 You can actually turn your laminate worktops into a pretty good marble or granite lookalike by simply painting them.
 Pinterest is packed with before and after transformations and Homebase has a Rust-Oleum kit that comes in Diamond White and Black, for use on laminate surfaces.
 Just make sure you leave it to dry properly.
-If you’re not sure it’s for you, watch the instruction video first.

 How often do you really make bread with your breadmaker that stays out on the worktop?
 If you take a step back and really look at everything, you’ll realise you can free up loads of space by putting away things you rarely use.
 This might involve a cupboard declutter and a trip to a charity shop, but soon you’ll have more space for prepping those delicious meals.

 5. Shelve it

 If you really need all those things handy, and have wall space for some shelves, they could be the answer.
 Utensil pots, fruit bowls and even your favourite mugs on your mug tree can all be within easy reach, but crucially off the worktop, making them easier to clean.

 6. Plant life